Navy commissions USS New Jersey (SSN 796)

 |0

-This work, Navy commissions USS New Jersey (SSN 796) [Image 11 of 11], by CPO Joshua Karsten, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Navy commissions USS New Jersey (SSN 796), must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.